ChrisPritchard/GrislyGrotto/readme.md

 However, content aside, the main point of this blog for me is as a kata-like exercise of website development.
 Almost every single version has been a complete rebuild in a new technology stack, or a refinement / alteration of an existing technology stack.

-To date there have been ASP.NET WebForms versions (unfortunately the code for those has been lost), MVC, Node.JS, F#, XSLT view-based transforms, paid-for hosting, Azure hosting, Raspberry Pi hosting, Go etc. Building a complete website with code, styling, hosting, ssl and domain names etc by yourself is a strong educational experience and I recommend anyone who is in or adjacent to web development have a go at doing this.
+To date there have been ASP.NET WebForms versions (unfortunately the code for those has been lost), MVC, Node.JS, F#, XSLT view-based transforms, paid-for hosting, Azure hosting, Raspberry Pi hosting, Go, SQL Server, SQLite, MySql, document storage, XML storage etc. Building a complete website with code, styling, persistance, authentication, hosting, ssl and domain names etc by yourself is a strong educational experience and I recommend anyone who is in or adjacent to web development have a go at doing this.

 ## Release 17